nonso-chiagunye/zero-trust-automated/README.md

 - Creates a zero trust organization
 - Chooses a unique team name for device enrolment through warp
+- Users will need to specify the team name in order to join your zero trust network
 - Sets general rules about authentication and sessions

 ## [Identity Provider Integration](identity_provider)